pgbouncer/pgbouncer/doc/usage.md

 PgBouncer tries to disconnect from all servers.
-Disconnecting each server connection waits for that server connection to be released according to the server pool's pooling mode (in transaction pooling mode, the transaction must complete, in statement mode, the statement most complete, and in session pooling mode the client must disconnect).
+Disconnecting each server connection waits for that server connection to be released according to the server pool's pooling mode (in transaction pooling mode, the transaction must complete, in statement mode, the statement must complete, and in session pooling mode the client must disconnect).
 The command will not return before all server connections have been disconnected.
 To be used at the time of database restart.